-As of December 31, 2014, all forward contracts to purchase and sell foreign currency had been entered into with customers of MasterCard.
+As of December 31, 2015, the majority of derivative contracts to hedge foreign currency fluctuations had been entered into with customers of MasterCard.
 MasterCard's derivative contracts are summarized below:

-December 31, 2014 December 31, 20 013
+December 31, 2015 December 31, 2014

-Notional Es Estimated Fair Value Notiona Est timated Fair Value
+- Estimated Fair Notional Value N lotional Es timated Fair Value

-(in mi llions )
+(in mi llions)

-Commitments to purchase foreign currency 47 \$ 4 \$ 23 \$ (1)
+Commitments to purchase foreign currency \$ 232 \$ 1 \$ 47 \$ 4

-Commitments to sell foreign currency 614 27 1,722 1
+Commitments to sell foreign currency 1,430 12 614 27

+Options to sell foreign currency.
+44 1

 Balance sheet location:

-Accounts receivable \$ 35 \$ 13
+Accounts receivable 1 · · · · · · · · · · · · · · · · · · · \$ 23 \$ 35

-Other current liabilities (4) (13)
+Other current liabilities 1 ····· (9) (4)

-\ The fair values of derivative contracts are presented on a gross basis on the balance sheet and are subject to enforceable master netting arrangements, which contain various netting and setoff provisions.
+1The fair values of derivative contracts are presented on a gross basis on the balance sheet and are subject to enforceable master netting arrangements, which contain various netting and setoff provisions.

-The amount of gain (loss) recognized in income for the contracts to purchase and sell foreign currency is summarized below:
+The amount of gain (loss) recognized in income for foreign currency derivative contracts is summarized below:

 Year Ended December 31,

-2 2014 2013 2012
+2 2015 2014 2013

 (in millions)

 Foreign currency derivative contracts

-General and administrative \$ (78) \$ 48 \$ 22
+General and administrative \$ 51 \$ (78) \$ 48

-Net revenue 4 (6)
+Net revenue 4

-Total \$ (78) \$ 52 \$ 16
+Total \$ 51 \$ (78) \$ 52

-The fair value of the foreign currency forward contracts generally reflects the estimated amounts that the Company would receive (or pay), on a pre-tax basis, to terminate the contracts at the reporting date based on broker quotes for the same or similar instruments.
-The terms of the foreign currency forward contracts are generally less than 18 months.
-The Company had no deferred gains or losses related to foreign exchange contracts in accumulated other comprehensive income as of December 31, 2014 and 2013 as there were no derivative contracts accounted for under hedge accounting.
+The fair value of the foreign currency derivative contracts generally reflects the estimated amounts that the Company would receive (or pay), on a pre-tax basis, to terminate the contracts at the reporting date based on broker quotes for the same or similar instruments.
+The terms of the foreign currency derivative contracts are generally less than 18 months.
+The Company had no deferred gains or losses related to foreign exchange contracts in accumulated other comprehensive income as of December 31, 2015 and 2014 as there were no derivative contracts accounted for under hedge accounting.

 The Company's derivative financial instruments are subject to both market and counterparty credit risk.
 Market risk is the risk of loss due to the potential change in an instrument's value caused by fluctuations in interest rates and other variables related to currency exchange rates.
-The effect of a hypothetical 10% adverse change in foreign currency rates could result in a fair value loss of approximately \$74 million on the Company's foreign currency derivative contracts outstanding at December 31, 2014 related to the hedging program.
+The effect of a hypothetical 10% adverse change in foreign currency rates could result in a fair value loss of approximately \$128 million on the Company's foreign currency derivative contracts outstanding at December 31, 2015.
 Counterparty credit risk is the risk of loss due to failure of the counterparty to perform its obligations in accordance with contractual terms.
 To mitigate counterparty credit risk, the Company enters into derivative contracts with selected financial institutions based upon their credit ratings and other factors.
 Generally, the Company does not obtain collateral related to derivatives because of the high credit ratings of the counterparties.